 Jack Haley as the Tin Woodman who wanted a heart, Margaret Hamilton as the wicked witch, Frank Morgan as the wizard and the rest are well-cast, Toto, too, seems the perfect choice for the dog who faithfully follows Dorothy through all her adventures from the time she is carried from Kansas of Oz by cyclone.
 The cyclone sequence, incidentally, is nothing short of remarkable.

 August 12, 1939: Columnist Paul Walker published his short interview with Judy’s mom, Ethel.
 The interview was done just a few days before when Judy and Mickey were appearing in Washington, D.C.
 Included are a few more Ozzy articles and even an analysis of Mickey Rooney’s handwriting.

 August 12, 1939: “Star Flashes” featured a fun drawing of Judy as “Baby Gumm” which was obviously taken from a photo of Judy provided by MGM, which had (much like what’s shown in A Star Is Born) photos from its stars’ past.
 I don’t have a good copy of the photo used in the pic so I’ve included a different shot from the same photo session.

-August 12, 1939: The Hartford Courant reported on Judy and Mickey Rooney’s one night of shows at the Loew’s Poli Theater in Hartford.
-According to the paper, 15,000 people came out to see the duo, who, after giving four performances, were whisked away at 10 p.m. to travel back to Bridgeport where they made another appearance there before heading to New York, and the NY premiere of The Wizard of Oz.
+August 12, 1939: The Hartford Courant reported on Judy and Mickey Rooney’s one night of shows at the Loew’s Poli Theater in New Haven, Connecticut.
+According to the paper, 15,000 people came out to see the duo, who, after giving four performances, were whisked away at 10 p.m. to travel back to Bridgeport where they performed on either this day or on August 13th) before heading to New York, and the NY premiere of The Wizard of Oz.

 August 12, 1939: A few more Ozzy items from random papers.